 Only promote relevant offers

 The beauty of affiliate marketing is that you can match the blog post to a relevant offer.
 Ads, on the other hand, don’t let you do that.
-On a particular blog post, only promote products that match not only your blog niche but the topic of the article.
+On a particular blog post, only promote products that match your blog niche and the topic of the article.

 For example, I promote Bluehost on many of my blog posts.
 But, it’s not something I’d promote on this post because the audience on this page already has a blog host.